-Policy EB15: Local Green Spaces
+Policy EB15: Local Green Space

-8.37.
+8.35.
 The policy designates Local Green Spaces within the neighbourhood area, that are demonstrably special to the local community.

-- 8.38.
+- 8.36.
 Under the NPPF, Neighbourhood Plans can designate Local Green Spaces which are of particular importance to the community.
 This will afford them protection from development other than in very special circumstances.
-Paragraph 106 of the NPPF says that the Local Green Space designation should only be used where the green space is: - in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land. - 8.39.
+The NPPF says that the Local Green Space designation should only be used where the green space is: - in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - local in character and is not an extensive tract of land. - 8.37.
 A survey of green spaces in the neighbourhood area was undertaken by the Steering Group.
 Building on feedback from the local community via the surveys and displays, they reviewed the green spaces across the area to ascertain whether they might be suitable for designation as a Local Green Space.
-Xx are considered to fulfil the criteria and are designated as local green space (Figure 23).
-Detailed information about each space is provided in Appendix C.
+The spaces shown on Figure 26 are considered to fulfil the criteria and are designated as local green space.
+Detailed information and mapping for each space is provided in Appendix C.